Build a Homelab server using an old laptop

 Nginx Reverse Proxy

-After we forward the service ports from PVE virtual machines to the VPS via frp, we can also bind a domain name through Nginx to expose local area network services for public domain access.
+After we forward the service ports in PVE virtual machines to the VPS via frp, we can also use Nginx to bind domain names, enabling local network services to be accessed by domain names on the public network.

-Taking FnOS as an example, I created a subdomain on CF: fnos.xxx.com, resolving to the VPS’s IP.
+Taking FnOS as an example, I created a secondary domain name on CF: fnos.xxx.com, which resolves to the VPS’s IP.

-Then, you can add an Nginx configuration on the VPS:
+Then, an Nginx configuration can be added on the VPS:

 1